-When an unforeseen and unfortunate accident or mishap does occur, the Platinum Ten minutes and the Golden Hour are of utmost importance with respect to stabilising the situation and reducing the chance of a fatality.
+When an unforeseen and unfortunate accident or mishap does occur, the Platinum Ten minutes and the Golden Hour are of utmost importance with respect to stabilizing the situation and reducing the chance of a fatality.
 This is where a skilled first aider has an important role to play, in saving the situation even before paramedics arrive, as they also accelerate the healing time of the accident victim.

 In line with the same, and acknowledging the need for first aid skills and training across the world, the International Federation of Red Cross and Red Crescent Societies (IFRC) initiated and introduced World First Aid Day, in the year 2000.
-On this day, every year, hundreds of Red Cross and Red Crescent Societies from different parts of the globe, organise a series of events and activities to spread awareness about the importance of the day.
-In India, specifically, Ziqitza undertakes regular initiatives in Madhya Pradesh, Odisha, Jharkand and Punjab to advocate and promote the significance of not only first aid training, but also a quick response to any emergency situation.
+On this day, every year, hundreds of Red Cross and Red Crescent Societies from different parts of the globe, organize a series of events and activities to spread awareness about the importance of the day.
+In India, specifically, Ziqitza undertakes regular initiatives in Madhya Pradesh, Odisha, Jharkhand, and Punjab to advocate and promote the significance of not only first aid training but also a quick response to any emergency situation.

-One should also remember that you don’t have to be a professional to be a first aider.
-Anyone with adequate and appropriate knowledge and a skill set for the same along with physical and mental agility can rise to the occasion.
+One should also remember that you don’t have to be a professional to be the first aider.
+Anyone with adequate and appropriate knowledge and skill set for the same along with physical and mental agility can rise to the occasion.
 However, there are a few reasons why a number of people refuse to seek first aid training:

 - They believe that they are already well versed with the what, who, when, where, and why of first aid

 - Some of them are of the common assumption that they and their near and dear ones are safe from accidents and mishaps

 Reasons That Make Basic First Aid Training A Must: